microsoft/FluidFramework/api-report/datastore.api.md

 import { IAudience } from '@fluidframework/container-definitions';
 import { IChannel } from '@fluidframework/datastore-definitions';
 import { IChannelFactory } from '@fluidframework/datastore-definitions';
+import { IChannelStorageService } from '@fluidframework/datastore-definitions';
 import { IClientDetails } from '@fluidframework/protocol-definitions';
+import { IDeltaConnection } from '@fluidframework/datastore-definitions';
+import { IDeltaHandler } from '@fluidframework/datastore-definitions';
 import { IDeltaManager } from '@fluidframework/container-definitions';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
+import { IDocumentStorageService } from '@fluidframework/driver-definitions';
 import { IFluidDataStoreChannel } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';